tonsky/tonsky.github.io/_posts/2023-05-16-humble-signals.md

 (s/reset! *a 6) ; => (no stdout: *b didn’t change)
 ```

 This is exactly what we need to schedule re-renders.
-We put effect as a downstream dependency to every signal that was read during the last `draw`.
+We put an effect as a downstream dependency on every signal that was read during the last `draw`.
 That means we’ll create an explicit dependency for everything that affected the final picture one way or another.

 <figure>
   <img src="./rendering1.png">